 DACA advocate Isabel Castillo ’07, MA ’17, honored for ‘exceptional efforts’ towards equity and peace.

-EMU is accredited by the Council on Social Work Education which serves as the national accrediting and standard-setting agency for both graduate and undergraduate social work programs.
-EMU graduates qualify for baccalaureate in social work (BSW) licensure exams.
+EMU is accredited by the Council on Social Work Education which, the national accrediting and standard-setting agency for both graduate and undergraduate social work programs.
 The EMU social work program also draws on the National Association of Social Workers’ Code of Ethics to inform its goals, objectives, and ethical principles.

 Therefore, our curriculum is both generalist and practical in nature and provides the students opportunities to apply skills learned from projects, readings and electives, in addition to a variety of field practicum settings.